-- 6.5 It is essential that we reassure the victim that any information provided to ELHA will not be divulged to any third party without their express agreement.
+- 8.5 It is essential that we reassure the victim that any information provided to us will not be divulged to any third party without their express agreement.
 This includes people who may have a legitimate concern in the case, such as social workers or other housing providers.
-However, exceptions may have to be made in cases involving criminal activity or where there are child protection issues, or where information sharing protocols are in place. - 6.6 At the end of the meeting, we will agree with the victim what action will be taken.
-We will write to the victim (or contact by other preferred means) within two days with the agreed Action Plan.
+However, exceptions may have to be made in cases involving a risk of harm to a person or where there are child protection issues, or where information sharing protocols are in place.
+(See section 10.0 Confidentiality) - 8.6 At the end of the meeting, we will agree with the victim what action will be taken.
+We will write to the victim (or contact by other preferred means) within two days with the agreed Action Plan. - 8.7 Wherever possible, we will not take any action without the express consent and support of the victim.